jjprevite/learning/startup.md

 - finish ISH website

 ## Notes
+#### March 3rd, 2018
+- worked on ish website.
+- created a MailChimp account then added form into website.
+Need to fix though because you can't edit right now.

 #### February 26th, 2018
 - currently working on the Contact component.
 - figured out I should be able to use axios to submit form data to db.